bitdruid/collama/README.md

 - **any instruct model and thinking** recommended
 - **gpt-oss:20b** (stable quality)
 Do not use a FIM model for instructions.
 It will produce very poor quality answers.

-### Openai SDK was tested with glm-4.7-fp8 for instructions giving superior responses

 ### Model Completion Compatibility Table